Smallworld Electric Office Managing Electric Assets

 Electric Office provides a pre-integrated solution for CYME, allowing for long term performance and network growth studies, capacitor placement and optimization of overall network performance.

-Utilities have hundreds sometimes thousands of users that require access to critical network data.
+Utilities have hundreds, sometimes thousands, of users that require access to critical network data.
 Providing a full desktop client to all those consumers of the data can be very expensive.
-Electric Office combined with SIAS provides a less expensive, robust query, view, print solution providing access to critical asset data across the enterprise.
+Smallworld Electric Office combined with Smallworld Electric Office Web provides a less expensive, robust query, view, print solution providing access to critical asset data across the enterprise.